- Access Services

 - News & Events

 Most mobile and heterogeneous networks today are built for widespread coverage-reach, but only statistical and partial capacity-reach, depending on historical traffic trends.
-Mobile operators can predict and build for coverage because they know where people go to work, shop, play, and so on.
+Telecom operators can predict and build for coverage because they know where people go to work, shop, play, and so on.
 And coverage-reach stays more or less consistent over time.

 But capacity planning is far more difficult and expensive to get right, because operators don’t really know how much demand to expect in a given area at a given time.
 For example, a group of teenagers streaming video while waiting for the school bus can stretch the capacity of the network in new, unexpected ways.
 Data traffic is far more random than voice communication, and peak times are getting tougher to predict, as usage is highly dependent on fast changes in user behavior, new apps, and viral effects.
 And this unpredictability takes a toll on the mobile experience, especially when users are indoors and expecting a rich, high-quality experience.
 How can operators ensure that capacity gets built cost-effectively everywhere they need it?
 Watch a Video.